stanislaw/simple_roles/README.md

 ### Set up valid roles you're gonna have in your app and choose a Strategy.

-Create file simple_roles.rb in config/initializers and write there:
+Create file simple_roles.rb in config/initializers and write in it:

 ```ruby
 # config/initializers/simple_roles.rb